Our Commitment to Integrity and Ethics

 I am not sure if what I have observed or heard is a violation of company policy, or involves unethical conduct, but it just does not look right to me.
 What should I do?

 File a report.
-The EthicsPoint system will guide you through preparing a report to file.
-We’d rather you report a situation that turns out to be harmless than let possible unethical or abusive behavior go unchecked.
+The Speak Up line will guide you through preparing a report to file.
+We’d rather you report a situation that turns out to be harmless than let possible unethical or harmful behavior go unchecked.

 What if my boss or other managers are involved in a violation?
 Won’t they get the report and start a cover-up?

-The EthicsPoint system and NAVEX Global’s subsequent report distribution ensure that implicated parties do not receive or have access to the original reports in which they have been named.
+The Speak Up line and subsequent report workflow ensures that implicated parties do not receive or have access to the original reports in which they have been named.

-The EthicsPoint system will only share reports with the Safeguarding Leads and/or Compliance Leads of Global Fund for Women.
-Global Fund for Women may use the information provided in any report to support their enquiries and any investigation they may undertake.
+The EthicsPoint system will only share reports with designated staff at Global Fund for Women.
+These staff may use the information provided in any report to support their internal review and any investigation they may undertake.

 Global Fund for Women will inform each person/organization implicated in a report of the allegations made against them in good time.
 In doing so, they will not reveal your identity or share the original report made on EthicsPoint.